quicwg/base-drafts/draft-ietf-quic-transport.md

 ## STREAM Frame {#frame-stream}

 STREAM frames implicitly create a stream and carry stream data.
-The type byte for a STREAM frame contains embedded flags, and is formatted as `11FSSOOD`.
+The type byte for a STREAM frame contains embedded flags, and is formatted as `1UFSSOOD`.
 These bits are parsed as follows:

-* The first two bits must be set to 11, indicating that this is a STREAM frame.
+* The first bit must be set to 1, indicating that this is a STREAM frame.

+* 'U' is the UNI bit, which is used to indicate this is a unidirectional stream, and no stream frames may be sent in response.

 * `F` is the FIN bit, which is used for stream termination.